 *Disclaimer- neither I nor Haley are affiliates with CrossFit.
 Nor do we own the name CrossFit.
 This article is based on our own opinions and has nothing to do with CrossFit HQ.
 Also, if you are struggling overcoming Postpartum Depression, please do not hesitate to reach out to your doctor for help!
+This post should not be construed as medical advice.
 If you want to learn more about CrossFit, please visit CrossFit.com.

 Racing mind.
 Sweaty palms.
 Not feeling good enough.
 Bizarre thoughts that have never entered your head before.
 Feeling alone.
 Disliking yourself.